 ‘The Healing Pavilion’ is a new art commission by British-Kenyan visual artist Grace Ndiritu.
 It radically reimagines what textiles and architecture can do in a museum burdened by colonial history.
-It is deeply connected to Ndiritu’s ongoing body of work, ‘Healing The Museum’.
+It is deeply connected to Ndiritu’s ongoing body of work, ‘Healing The Museum’ which she began in 2012.

 The installation consists of two tapestries within a site-specific structure, inspired by Zen Buddhist temples in Japan.
 It is designed to re-activate the museum as a space to encounter, contemplate, ask questions, exchange, listen, share and meditate.